 Note that the DP1 period of time during which data for DP1 are collected is very short: the data products released in DP1 will be generated from relatively few observations taken in the few days around System First Light.
-Table 3 presents a summary of the data products expected in DP1, as of January 2023.
+Table 3 presents a summary of the data products expected in DP1.